Menu

 7. Made in America by Sam Walton (founder of Walmart)

-8. Business @ the Speed of Thought by Bill Gates (founder of Microsoft)
+8. Business @ the Speed of Thought by Bill Gates

 9. The Road Ahead by Bill Gates